-- Nonspendable includes fund balance amounts that cannot be spent either because it is not in spendable form or because of legal or contractual constraints. - Restricted includes fund balance amounts that are constrained for specific purposes which are externally imposed by providers, such as creditors or amounts constrained due to constitutional provisions or enabling legislation. - Committed includes fund balance amounts that are constrained for specific purposes that are internally imposed by the government through formal action of the highest level of decision-making authority and does not lapse at year-end.
-Committed fund balances are imposed by the District's board of education.
+- Nonspendable includes fund balance amounts that cannot be spent either because it is not in spendable form or because of legal or contractual constraints. - Restricted includes fund balance amounts that are constrained for specific purposes which are externally imposed by providers, such as creditors or amounts constrained due to constitutional provisions or enabling legislation. - Committed includes fund balance amounts that are constrained for specific purposes that are internally imposed by the government through formal action of the highest level of decision making authority and does not lapse at year-end.
+Committed fund balances are imposed by the District's board of education. - Assigned includes fund balance amounts that are intended to be used for specific purposes that are neither considered restricted or committed.
+Fund balance may be assigned by the Superintendent and the Assistant Superintendent of Business Services.

-Measure E Bond Fund Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2019
+Measure E Bond Fund Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2020

-- Assigned includes fund balance amounts that are intended to be used for specific purposes that are neither considered restricted or committed.
-Fund balance may be assigned by the Superintendent and the Assistant Superintendent of Business Services. - Unassigned includes positive fund balance that has not been classified within the abovementioned categories and negative fund balances in other governmental funds.
+• Unassigned includes positive fund balance that has not been classified within the above mentioned categories and negative fund balances in other governmental funds.